automl/DeepCAVE/README.md

 # DeepCAVE

-DeepCAVE is a visualization and analysis tool for AutoML, especially for the sub-problem hyperparameter optimization.
-The framework is programmed on top of Dash and therefore entirely interactive.
-Multiple and diverse plugins make it possible to efficiently generate insights, aiding in understanding and debugging the application of hyperparameter optimization.
+DeepCAVE is a visualization and analysis tool for AutoML, with a particular focus on hyperparameter optimization (HPO).
+Built on the Dash framework, it offers a fully interactive experience.
+The tool features a variety of plugins that enable efficient insight generation, aiding in understanding and debugging the application of HPO.
-Moreover, the powerful run interface and the modularized plugin structure allow extending the tool at any time effortlessly.
+Additionally, the powerful run interface and the modularized plugin structure allow extending the tool at any time effortlessly.

 ![Configuration Footprint](docs/images/plugins/configuration_footprint.png)

 ## Installation